Color psychology: Color preference and the connection between color and emotion

 Psychologist Andrew J. Elliot tested to see if the color of a person's clothing could make them appear more sexually appealing.
-He found heterosexual men and women dressed in red were significantly more likely to attract romantic attention than women dressed in any other color.
-The color did not affect heterosexual women's assessment of other women's attractiveness.
-Other studies have shown men dressed in red appeal to heterosexual women.
+He found heterosexual men and women dressed in red were significantly more likely to attract romantic attention from each other than when dressed in any other color.
+The color did not affect heterosexual women's assessment of other women's attractiveness (unrelated to romance).
+Other studies also have shown men dressed in red appeal to heterosexual women.

-A light's warmth or coolness can be described by its color temperature.
-The Kelvin scale is used to quantify the color temperature spectrum.
+The Kelvin scale is used to quantify a color temperature spectrum that may be used to describe a light's warmth or coolness.
 These numbers are used to characterize the hue of artificial light.
-Since each person has their own unique method of perceiving color, there are a variety of color temperatures that will work well for certain tasks.
+Since each person has their own unique method of perceiving color, there are a variety of color temperatures that will work well for certain tasks according to this scale.
 Neutral and soft white is a friendly and clean light best for kitchens and bathrooms or any kind of workspace; cool light is adequate for offices, hospitals, and other commercial uses; and warm light creates a cozy, calm, inviting atmosphere that is ideal for bedrooms, living rooms, family rooms, dining rooms, and other spaces requiring an intimate, personal mood.

+In terms of brain mechanisms, areas of the visual cortex (usually V4 and V8) are associated with color perception, while completely different regions of the brain (usually the amygdala and other limbic structures) are associated with emotions.
+However, fMRI studies have shown that tasks requiring color-emotional integration show strong bilateral activation in areas of the brain that connect the visual cortex with limbic areas, and this activation is shown to largely coincide with the activity of the Default mode network.
+Thus, the connection between colors and emotions at the brain level can be explained by the functioning of part of the Default mode network.